 In addition to a conceptual approach, students are trained in essential practical skills including the finding, analysis, critique, organisation, writing, editing and presentation of information across a variety of audiences.
 Furthermore, students are expected to become critical listeners and thinkers, and to study the diversity of communication as it varies by age, class, ethnicity and gender.

 Students are prepared for careers in various sections of the media, public relations and advertising industries.
 They are also prepared to work in the communications departments of political institutions, pressure groups or business corporations, or to continue studying at the graduate level in various communication and media studies fields.

-The ‘vision’ of the Global Communication programme is translated into the list of the 11 Broad Intended Learning Outcomes hereunder:
+The ‘vision’ of the Communication and Public Relations programme is translated into the list of the 11 Broad Intended Learning Outcomes hereunder:

 - Have a thorough knowledge of scientific levels, types and components of (technologically mediated and not mediated) communication.

 - To distinguish various media critically and thoughtfully, based on characteristics, audience, users, effects and applicability.

 - Describing and comparing theories, concepts, authors and paradigms of the domains within the communication science.